ODIN Voice Web SDK

 The ODIN SDK uses instances of AudioInput

-to start.
+Important Note: Both setOutputDevice({}) and room.addAudioInput() will attempt to start the browser's AudioContext.
+Modern browsers require a direct user interaction (like a click or tap) to allow an AudioContext to start.
 Therefore, it's best practice to call these methods from within a function that is triggered by a user action.
 For instance, invoking them in the same function that handles the user's action to join a room, as demonstrated in the example, is a recommended approach.

-Important Note: Audio is only transmitted, after an AudioInput was attached to a room by using room.addAudioInput(audioInput)
+Important Note: Audio is only transmitted, after an AudioInput was attached to a room by using room.addAudioInput(audioInput).

 Leaving a room